QR4.3.6 Anti-time

 Brian Whitworth, New Zealand

-The previous chapters explained space, time, and light as follows:
+The previous chapters explained space, time, and light in network terms as follows:

 1. Space.
-Space is a null process running at a point, so it is something that outputs nothing in our terms.
+Space is a null process running on the network, so it is something that outputs nothing in our terms.

 2. Time.
 Time is processing cycles completed, so if the network slows down, time can dilate as Einstein says.